 100%

-It depends on where you live and what type of panels you're installing.
+It depends on your home's location and what type of panels you're installing.
 With the winter months in Louisiana being very mild, you have a wide time window to install your panels, though they won't reach peak performance until summer arrives.

 The type of solar panels you have will have specific maintenance steps to follow.
 Regardless of type, you should inspect your panels for damage and clean them regularly.
-Many solar contractors in the Baker area offer multipoint maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.
+Full-service solar contractors in the Baker area offer low-cost maintenance plans to help you keep your panels healthy and make the most of your system.